department-of-veterans-affairs/health-apis-kong/README.md

 ### Building

-> Luarocks must be installed to build.

-Run `luarocks pack health-apis-token-validator-0.1-2.rockspec` to package the plugin into a Lua "rock" which can then be copied and installed on a Kong instance.

 ### Configuration

 Once the plugin is installed on the Kong instance, it can be configured via the Admin port.
 Replace config entries with the correct values for your environment.